ConfuseIous/TurboRAM/README.md

 TurboRAM exists only to help your computer run smoothly.
 It does not track you or share any data.
 In fact, TurboRAM does not even connect to the internet at all.
 I built this app to solve a problem that I see people facing every day.
 I am not interested in your data, and I don't like unnecessary tracking.

 ## – SUPPORT –
-All feedback is taken into consideration to continually improve your experience, and emails are answered within 24 hours at most.
-You can contact me at apps.karandeepsingh@icloud.com.
+I take all feedback consideration to continually improve your experience, and answer emails within 24 hours at most.
+You can email me at [turboram@ksapps.com](mailto:turboram@ksapps.com).
 I develop multiple apps so make sure to mention that your email is in regard to TurboRAM.

 ## - SCREENSHOTS -
 <img width="400" alt="image" src="https://user-images.githubusercontent.com/46585033/221367168-5c02336c-8aed-430f-9765-2804aa536e67.png">